Shopify DTC Analytics

 Three specific changes ranked by impact

 Not general retention advice.
-A 30-day action plan based on what your cohort data shows — ranked by financial impact, not effort.
+A 30-day action plan based on your cohort data, ranked by financial impact.

 $1,500–$2,500 depending on data complexity.
 Delivered in 5–7 days.